Frequently asked questions

 Stage One is considered the priority because it will connect major employment precincts, universities, hospitals and shopping centres in the south east, including the Monash NEIC, Burwood education precinct and Box Hill MAC.
 It will also benefit regional Victorian passengers, connecting them to jobs and world-class services in Melbourne’s suburbs via the connection to Suburban Rail Loop at Clayton.

-Suburban Rail Loop will be the biggest infrastructure investment ever undertaken in Victoria and will be completed in stages over several decades.
+Suburban Rail Loop is the biggest rail project ever undertaken in Victoria and it will be completed in stages over several decades.

 This will be one of the world’s biggest and most ambitious projects, costing tens of billions of dollars over the life of the entire project.
 However, it will be funded and delivered in stages over several decades.

-The Investment Case and technical work now underway will determine the exact project route, station locations and associated costs.
+The Investment Case and technical work underway will determine details of the project infrastructure, design, construction methodology and delivery, and associated costs.
 Funding options being considered include potential State, Commonwealth and private sector contributions, as well as value creation and value capture opportunities.

-Stage One from Cheltenham to Box Hill will be approximately 27 kilometres constructed as a twin tunnel.
+Stage One from Cheltenham to Box Hill will be approximately 26 kilometres constructed as a twin tunnel.
 This will be a fully operational standalone line that interchanges with existing metropolitan and regional lines.
-More technical investigations are needed on subsequent stages, but they are expected to be a combination of tunnel and surface rail.
+More technical investigations are needed on subsequent stages of the project, but they are expected to be a combination of tunnel and surface rail.

-Our team has already held a series of community ‘pop-ups’ along the Stage One corridor, getting out to shopping centres, train stations and festivals to share project information with residents.
-The next phase of engagement to capture community feedback on the possibilities for the SRL Stage One precincts is happening online to account for the current COVID-19 emergency.
+Prior to COVID-19, our team held a series of community ‘pop-ups’ along the Stage One corridor, getting out to shopping centres, train stations and festivals to share project information with residents.
+This year, engagement has moved safely online, with a survey and online mapping tool gathering feedback from the community since June.

 We’re also working closely with stakeholders, seeking the input of local government, peak bodies, developers and key health, education and industry groups.

-The best way to stay informed and participate in engagement opportunities is by registering for project updates here.
+The best way to stay informed of our progress and participate in engagement opportunities is by registering for updates here.

 An online mapping tool and survey about Suburban Rail Loop Stage One precincts remains open, and we’d like to get your feedback.
 You can tell us what you like best about your local area, as well as what you’d like to see happen, by following this link to the Engage Vic website.
-Together, we can help your neighbourhood to become an even greater place to live, work and study.

 Haven't found the answer you needed?
 Feel free to give us a call on 1800 105 105, 24/7.